 This topic describes how to download the data backup files and log backup files of an RDS MySQL instance.
 The downloaded log backup files are not encrypted.
 You can save the backup files for archiving or use them to restore the instance to an on-premises database.

-An RDS for MySQL instance with SSDs does not support the download of data backup files.
-You can restore the data of an RDS for MySQL instance or migrate data from RDS for MySQL to an on-premises MySQL database.
+An RDS MySQL instance with SSDs does not support the download of data backup files.
+You can restore the data of an RDS MySQL instance or migrate data from RDS MySQL to an on-premises MySQL database.

 A RAM user who has only the read-only permissions cannot download backup files.
 You can add the required permissions to a RAM user in the RAM console.
 For more information, see Grant backup file download permissions to a RAM user with only read-only permissions.

 |DB engine||Data backup download||Log backup download|